Creating A Data Model (EX)

 The first step when creating your data model is adding a source.

-- Under Source Data, choose an EX project to use for the data model.
-Use the search bar and All source types menu to find a source.
+Under Source Data, find an EX projects to use for the data model.

 Attention: Only projects you have access to will appear in this list.
 If any projects are not showing up, make sure they have been collaborated with you.

-- When you’re ready to select a source, adjust the Quantity to 1 (or more, if desired).
+To add the source to the model, change the Quantity to 1 (or more, if desired).

 Qtip: It can be useful to add the same source more than once if you plan to perform separate unions and joins in your dataset.
 You cannot create a union or a join with multiple copies of the same source.